tinytelly/java-automate/README.md

 org.tinytelly.Automate --plan=/plans/sample.plan --properties=/properties/sample.properties

 What to do now?
-write your own steps (to do anything), configure them via .properties and run them as a .plan.
+write your own Steps (to do anything), configure them via .properties and run them as a .plan.